 I don’t have an overdraft – can I apply for one?

 It isn’t possible to request a new overdraft or increase an existing one.

 I’m worried I may go into an unarranged overdraft, what can I do?

-We’re removing unarranged overdraft fees from 6 April 2020 on the cahoot current account, however, we can’t guarantee a payment will be made if the account is over your arranged overdraft limit.
+We removed unarranged overdraft fees on 6 April 2020 on the cahoot current account, however, we can’t guarantee a payment will be made if the account is over your arranged overdraft limit.
 Completing a budget planner can help you determine where you could save money.
 If you need further support with your finances you can call us on 0800 587 1111 with the details from your budget planner.